Up to 60% off sofas & mattresses — limited‑time deals.

 • Keep pets off the sofa and out of the move path.
 Open doors and moving parts can get chaotic fast.

-• After reassembly, do a quick stability check: sit on the front edge, shift left/right, and listen for new creaks.
+• After reassembly, do a quick stability check: sit on the front edge, shift left and right, and listen for new creaks.

-• For pickup jobs, have receipt and authorization details ready so the handoff is clean.
+• For pickup jobs, have receipt details ready so the handoff stays clean.

 FAQs